StephenGriffies/StephenGriffies.github.io/_pages/talks.md

 <p align="justify">

-Presentations are at the heart of how we communicate our science, acting as a complement to the peer-review.
+Presentations are a key complement to the peer-review, acting to fully engage the audience and solicit critical feedback.
 Here I offer a small selection of recent presentations on a variety of topics.
-I hope to absorb more of my recent preesentations here in the future.
+I plan to incorporate more of my recent preesentations in the future.

 </p>

-<br> <br>

 <ul>

 <li><a
 href="https://github.com/StephenGriffies/documents/blob/master/Gent_symposium2019/Griffies_talk_Gent_symposium.pdf">
-Neutral diffusion talk given at the Gent Symposium Jan 2019 in Boulder </a> </li>
+A historical survey of neutral diffusion methods and comments on current research, 2019: </a> Talk given at the Gent Symposium, Boulder, CO.  </li>

 <li><a
 href="https://github.com/StephenGriffies/documents/blob/master/OceanCirculation2019/Griffies_AMSI_2019.pdf">
-Maths/physics of ocean circulation: talk given at the AMSI summer school Jan 2019 in Sydney </a> </li>
+Ocean circulation as a problem in mathematical & computational physics, 2019: </a> Talk given at the AMSI summer school in Sydney, AUS. </li>

 </ul>